muggahtee/jekyll-now/_posts/2018-08-10-multiple-git-identities.md

 Because I don't want to commit to personal projects using my work git identity (and vice versa) I was looking at ways to manage multiple identities in git.
 No joy.

-I use the fantastic [bash-git-prompt](https://github.com/magicmonty/bash-git-prompt) which allows me to see my branch, origin branch, and the status of my changes.
+I use the fantastic [bash-git-prompt](https://github.com/magicmonty/bash-git-prompt) which allows me to see my branch, upstream origin, and the status of my changes.
 I amended this slight to add in the value of `git config user.email` to see which identity was currently being used.
 My PS1 in a git directory now looks like this:

 ```
 ✔ ~/personal_repos/ols.wtf [oliver@leaversmith.com|master {origin/master}|✔]